Road Trips

 "Do you see that flag?
 Oh!
 And we passed a water tower!
 Did you know they keep water there?
 Funny, huh."

 I intensely dislike driving when there's screaming.
 It's a distraction.
 It stresses me out.
 I pull over when there's chaos.
+That always helps them calm down quickly.
 We are safer that way.

 Snacks and Meals